-- (1) Sexually oriented verbal harassment or abuse; - (2) Subtle pressure for sexual activity; - (3) Sexually inappropriate patting or pinching; - (4) Intentional brushing against a student's or employee's or community member's body; - (5) Demanding sexual favors accompanied by implied or overt threats concerning an individual's employment or educational status; - (6) Any sexually motivated unwelcome touching; or - (7) Sexual violence that is a physical act of aggression that includes a sexual act or sexual purpose.
+- ee's or community member's body; - Demanding sexual favors accompanied by implied or overt threats concerning an individual's employment or educational status; - 6.
+Any sexually motivated unwelcome touching; or - 7.
+Sexual violence that is a physical act of aggression that includes a sexual act or sexual purpose.